Erdmonas Simonaitis: Klaipėda Region

 Klaipėda Directorate in 1923.
 Simonaitis is sitting in the center.

 According to the Treaty of Versailles, the Klaipėda Region (Memel Territory) was detached from the German Empire and placed under provisional French administration.
 French General Dominique Joseph Odry established seven-member Directorate (local government) in February 1920.
 Initially all of its members were German.
 After Lithuanian protests, two Prussian Lithuanians, Simonaitis and Mikelis Reidys, were admitted to the Directorate increasing its size to nine members.
 Simonaitis resigned in February 1922.

 Simonaitis lobbied the League of Nations and the Conference of Ambassadors to unite the Klaipėda region with Lithuania.
 However, others thought that the region should be turned into a free city, similar to the Free City of Danzig.
 Therefore, the Lithuanian government decided to organize the Klaipėda Revolt, take the region by force, and present a fait accompli.
 Simonaitis agreed to head the government, which would be installed by the rebels.
 On 9 January 1923, the Supreme Committee for the Salvation of Lithuania Minor declared that the old Directorate was dissolved and authorized Simonaitis to form a new Directorate within three days.
 The rebel's petition to unite with Lithuania was approved by the First Seimas (parliament of Lithuania) on 14 January.
 To appease the Allies, Simonaitis was dismissed and replaced by Viktoras Gailius.
 After the Klaipėda Convention was signed in May 1924, formalizing the incorporation of the region into Lithuania, Simonaitis became chairman of the Directorate (January–November 1926), governor of Šilutė (1924–1926) and Klaipėda Counties (1930–1934), and mayor of Klaipėda (July 1934 – April 1935).

 World War II and after

 In March 1939, Nazi Germany presented an oral ultimatum to Lithuania demanding to cede the Klaipėda Region.
 Lithuania accepted and Simonaitis, fearing Nazi persecution, moved to Kaunas.
 After the occupation of Lithuania by Nazi Germany in June 1941, Simonaitis was arrested by the Gestapo and sent to the Mauthausen-Gusen concentration camp in November 1942.
 In April 1945, he was liberated from the Dachau concentration camp.
 After the war he remained in West Germany, returning to Prussian Lithuanian activism.
-He chaired the re-established National Council of Lithuania Minor until his death, represented Lithuania Minor at the Supreme Committee for the Liberation of Lithuania, and was vice-chairman of the German chapter of the Lithuanian World Community.
+He chaired the Council of Lithuania Minor until his death, represented Lithuania Minor at the Supreme Committee for the Liberation of Lithuania, and was vice-chairman of the German chapter of the Lithuanian World Community.